kgulotta/Kenneth-Gulotta-Portfolio/02-Basics-of-Windows-11.md

   <img src="https://github.com/kgulotta/Kenneth-Gulotta-Portfolio/blob/main/Graphics/Basics-Windows-11/11-notice-to-users.jpeg" alt="The agency Notice to Users" style="width:30%; height:auto;">

 5. If you need to connect your computer to wireless to access the Internet, do so by clicking the wireless network button in the lower-right corner of the Windows 11 system tray and following the connection prompts.
-  > :memo: **Note:** You must connect your computer to the Internet in order to access the OPM network.
+  > :memo: **Note:** You must connect your computer to the Internet in order to access the agency's network.
   <img src="https://github.com/kgulotta/Kenneth-Gulotta-Portfolio/blob/main/Graphics/Basics-Windows-11/12-wireless-icon.jpeg" alt="The wireless network button on the desktop screen" style="width:38%; height:auto;">

 6. After your system connects to the Internet, click the **Network sign-in** button in the lower-right corner of the system tray.